danyalprout/flashblocks-websocket-client/README.md

 # WebSocket Client Utility

-A simple Go utility to connect to WebSocket endpoints and display messages with optional brotli compression support.
+A simple Go utility to connect to WebSocket endpoints and automatically detect and display plain JSON or brotli-compressed JSON messages.

 ## Features

 - Connect to any WebSocket endpoint
-- Two output formats:
-  - **plain**: Display raw message data as-is
+- Automatic format detection:
+  - First tries to parse as plain JSON
-  - **compressed**: Decompress brotli data and pretty-print JSON
+  - If that fails, attempts brotli decompression then JSON parsing
-- Default format is compressed
+  - Falls back to raw output if all parsing fails
+- Pretty-printed JSON output
 - Graceful shutdown with Ctrl+C

 ## Installation